kettle11/min_repro_chrome_simd_bug/README.md

 * Clone this repository
 * Host the `web_build` directory locally with these CORS headers set on the local server:
   `--header Cross-Origin-Opener-Policy='same-origin' --header Cross-Origin-Embedder-Policy='require-corp'`

-* Go to your locally hosted page **with the developer console closed** and after the page has loaded open the console.
+* Go to your locally hosted page.
+* Refresh the page once with **with the developer console closed**.
+* After the page has loaded open the console.
   *  If the bug reproduces it will show `INITIALIZED: 0`.
   *  If it does not reproduce it will show `INITIALIZED: 199.9076385498047`

-* If the developer console is opened when the page is loaded this will not reproduce.
+* If the developer console is opened when the page is refreshed this will not reproduce.

 ## Code that's going wrong.